Dogcatfee/Archiso_XFCE4/README.md

   >- Makefile clean is a shortcut for sudo rm -r ./work
   >- Packages can be added to or removed from packages.x86_64
   >- Users can be added through the file airootfs/root/customize_airootfs.sh
-  >- Services and comfigs can also be written through
+  >- Services and configs can also be written through
     airootfs/root/customize_airootfs.sh
 -----------------------------------------------------------------------------
  * Aur Packages Setup: